Why is this medication prescribed?

-- tell your doctor and pharmacist if you are allergic to cabozantinib (Cabometyx, Cometriq), any other medications, or any of the ingredients in cabozantinib tablets.
+- tell your doctor and pharmacist if you are allergic to cabozantinib (Cabometyx, Cometriq), any other medications, or any of the ingredients in cabozantinib tablets or capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, you are taking or plan to take.
-Be sure to mention any of the following: abacavir (Ziagen, in Epzicom, in Triumeq), adefovir (Hepsera), atazanavir (Reyataz), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), cidofovir, clarithromycin (Biaxin), furosemide (Lasix), itraconazole (Sporanox, Tolsura), ketoconazole, lamivudine (Epivir, in Combivir, in Symfi, in others), nefazodone, nelfinavir (Viracept), phenobarbital, phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, Rifater), rifapentine (Priftin), ritonavir (Norvir, in Kaletra, Technivie, Viekira Pak), saquinavir (Invirase), telithromycin (Ketek), tenofovir (Viread), voriconazole (Vfend), and warfarin (Coumadin, Jantoven).
+Be sure to mention any of the following: abacavir (Ziagen, in Epzicom, in Triumeq), adefovir (Hepsera), atazanavir (Reyataz), carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, Teril), cidofovir, clarithromycin (Biaxin), furosemide (Lasix), itraconazole (Sporanox, Tolsura), ketoconazole, lamivudine (Epivir, in Combivir, in Symfi, in others), nefazodone, nelfinavir (Viracept), nevirapine (Viramune), phenobarbital, phenytoin (Dilantin, Phenytek), probenecid (Probalan), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane), rifapentine (Priftin), ritonavir (Norvir, in Kaletra), saquinavir (Invirase), telithromycin (Ketek), tenofovir (Viread), voriconazole (Vfend), and warfarin (Coumadin, Jantoven).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with cabozantinib (Cabometyx), so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
+Many other medications may also interact with cabozantinib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a pregnancy test before you start treatment with cabozantinib.
 You should not become pregnant during your treatment and for 4 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
-If you become pregnant while taking cabozantinib (Cabometyx), call your doctor immediately.
+If you become pregnant while taking cabozantinib, call your doctor immediately.
 Cabozantinib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment and for 4 months after your final dose.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking cabozantinib (Cabometyx).
-Your doctor will probably tell you to stop taking cabozantinib (Cabometyx) at least 28 days before your surgery, and will tell you when you should start taking the medication again after your surgery.
+- if you are having surgery, tell the doctor that you are taking cabozantinib.
+Your doctor will probably tell you to stop taking cabozantinib at least 21 days before your surgery or procedure, and will tell you when you should start taking the medication again.